Get started with the web client

 The web client currently supports copying and pasting text only.
 Files can't be copied or pasted to and from the web client.
 Additionally, you can only use Ctrl+C and Ctrl+V to copy and paste text.

-The web client supports using an Input Method Editor (IME) in the remote session in version 184.108.40.206 or later.
+The web client supports using an Input Method Editor (IME) in the remote session in version 188.8.131.52 or later.
 Before you can use the IME, you must install the language pack for the keyboard you want to use in the remote session on the host virtual machine.
-To learn more about setting up language packs in the remote session, check out Add language packs to a Windows 10 multi-session image.
+To learn more about setting up language packs in the remote session, see Add language packs to a Windows 10 multi-session image.

 - Before you connect to the remote session, go to the web client Settings panel.

-- In the drop-down menu, select the keyboard you want to use in the remote session.
+- In Select Remote Keyboard Layout section, expand the drop-down menu and select the keyboard you want to use in the remote session.

 - Connect to the remote session.